marcusgia2505/classsExGameInstructions/docs/020_Run_a_ready-made_game.rst

 If you have forgotton your password, you can simply click on the little "get a new password" button underneath the login button.
 You only need to enter your email address with which you registered.

-Login of participants and test participants (+logout)
+Login of participants and test participants
 =====================================================

 - Login